DTM Meaning in Text

 Example:

-See also WYA Meaning in Text: Full Guide to Its Real Meaning, Usage, and Examples
+See also TY Meaning in Text: Full Guide, Usage, Examples & Modern Chat Slang Explained

 This phrase appears often in memes and relationship jokes.

-How to Understand Which Meaning Is Correct 🔍
+How to Understand Which Meaning Is Correct πŸ”

 The key to understanding DTM is context.